DeNetPRO/Node/guides/configuring-manager.md

 3. [Node Activation](#node-activation)
 4. [Monitoring Your Node](#monitoring-your-node)

-When you first install Node Manager, you will see the following window, which means that you need to configure the environment to run the nodes.
+When you first install Node Manager, you will see the following window, which means that you need to configure the environment to run the nodes
 ![](../assets/import-account-dm.png)

 ## Account Setup